IsmailMabrouki/imageflowio/docs/CONFIG.md

   - **padMode**: "reflect" | "edge" | "zero" — How to pad edges.
   - **blend**: "feather" | "average" | "max" — Tile blending strategy.

+Notes:

+- The current implementation performs simple averaging in overlap regions.
+This removes seams for identity-like models and many smooth outputs.
+- Padding modes and advanced blending are reserved for future versions; out-of-bounds areas are clipped to image bounds.
+- Tiling respects preprocessing normalization settings per tile and uses `postprocessing.denormalize.scale` for scaling float outputs back to `uint8`.

 ### postprocessing

 - **activation**: